andraz213/UrbanNoiseSensing/README.md

 ![Sensor routine](/assets/img/sensor_routine.png)

+A general overview of how the firmware on the sensor node will operate.

 ### Setting up

 When the sensor node is first programmed, it should have generic settings.
 The only thing set is what wifi it should connect to.
 What's next?

 Firstly, it needs a unique classifier or id, so the server knows which node sent the data.
 Luckily, every esp comes with a unique mac address.
-I can use it as an id.
+It will be used to acquire a unique identifier from the backend.

 Then it needs to send telemetry data like firmware version, battery voltage, mac address,...